Can I Eat Expired Ice Cream?

 Expert Source

-"According to the FDA, ice cream should be stored at 0°F or below to maintain quality and safety, and should be consumed within 2-4 months for best taste."
+"According to USDA guidelines, commercially packaged ice cream should be stored at 0°F or below and consumed within 2-4 months for best quality."

 ✅Fresh Ice Cream